Elvis Mitchell: Life and career

 Mitchell was born in Highland Park, Michigan, in the Metro Detroit area.
 He graduated in 1980 from Wayne State University, where he majored in English.
 He was a film critic for the Fort Worth Star-Telegram, the LA Weekly, The Detroit Free Press, and The New York Times.

 In the 1990s, Mitchell was part of a short-lived PBS show called Edge.
 On the series, he provided film commentary and general criticism.
 In one segment, Mitchell offered a quick run-down of all of director Oliver Stone's tropes, including "always keep that camera moving," which he said while moving a camcorder over a model of a Vietnam jungle and prison camp set up on a table.
 He was also the host of the Independent Film Channel's Independent Focus, a one-on-one interview show in front of a live audience from 1998 to 2001.

-In March 2005 Mitchell was announced as the co-head (along with producer Deborah Schindler) of a New York City office for Sony's Columbia Pictures.
+In March 2005, Mitchell was announced as the co-head (along with producer Deborah Schindler) of a New York City office for Sony's Columbia Pictures.
 Mitchell's role would be to help scout new minority talent and make movies for minority audiences.
-Yet Mitchell simply disappeared, leaving Schindler to run the office alone and to this day refuses to discuss his odd behavior.
+Mitchell never appeared for work, leaving Schindler to run the office alone, and as of 2011 he had refused to discuss his behavior.

 From 2008 to 2010, Mitchell co-produced The Black List, a three-part series of documentaries about African Americans in the entertainment industry, with director Timothy Greenfield-Sanders.
 The first film, The Black List (2008), includes Toni Morrison, Chris Rock and Kareem Abdul-Jabbar among others.
 The Black List: Volume 2 (2009) features Angela Davis, Tyler Perry and RZA, among others.
 The Black List: Volume 3 (2010) includes interviews with John Legend, Lee Daniels and Whoopi Goldberg, among others.

 Since 1996, Mitchell has been the host of Santa Monica, California, public radio station KCRW's pop culture and film interview program The Treatment, which is nationally distributed and podcast.
 He served for a number of years as a pop culture commentator for Weekend Edition on NPR.
 In 2008, Elvis Mitchell: Under the Influence began airing on Turner Classic Movies.
 On the program, Mitchell interviews actors and directors about their favorite classic films.